 I love serving this blueberry scone recipe to visiting friends and family.
 I always make sure a have a few in the freezer.
 Just pop a frozen scone in the microwave for 20 seconds or so. —Joan Francis, Spring Lake, New Jersey

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 1/2 teaspoon salt

-- 3/4 cup plus 2 tablespoons milk, divided
+3/4 cup plus 2 tablespoons whole milk, divided

-- Divide the dough in half.
-Pat each portion into an 8-in. circle; cut each into eight wedges.
+Divide the dough in half.
+Pat each portion into an 8-in. circle; cut each into 8 wedges.
 Place on greased baking sheets.
 Brush with remaining milk.
 Bake at 375° for 15-20 minutes or until tops are golden brown.
 Serve warm.
-Yield: 16 scones.

 Cutting butter into dry ingredients results in tiny bits of flour-coated butter throughout the dough, creating a cookie crust that is both tender and crumbly at the same time.
 If you don’t have a pastry blender, use two knives to cut in the cold butter.